BraeBaumgartner/GameOfLifeKata/README.md

 A valid game of life world is a text file where each line contains the same number of characters, forming a rectangular grid.
 The only valid characters are '0' (zero), representing a living cell, and '.' (period), representing a dead cell.

 ### Running the Test Cases
+NOTE: Tests cases must be run while in the directory containing the ```samples``` folder (the root directory of the project, by default), otherwise the unit tests will not be able to find the test worlds.

 The test cases can be run by executing the following command in a command prompt:
 ```
 $java -jar GameOfLifeTest.jar